cloudstead/wordland/README.md

 * Some tiles could be "water" or "lava" that cannot be occupied by a player avatar (or the player takes damage when they step there).

 Different areas of the board could also have different shading to indicate different types of terrain.
-* Swamp would have a slight green shade.
-The letter distribution in the swamp is much harder than outside it
+* Swamp: slight green shade; letter distribution is much harder
-* Beach would have a slight brown shade.
-The letter distribution in the swamp is easier than outside it
+* Beach: slight brown shade; letter distribution is much easier

 ### Challenge Areas
 Portions of the board can be set aside as challenge areas for special games, or other special events